Efesencan/BU-Cloud-Computing/README.md

 Design Implication and Discussion:

 * Python and Django are also intensively used in the ChRIS project backend.
-By using the same Django library, it is easier to maintain code.
+By using the same Django library, it is easier to implement and maintain the code.

-  * Python is a powerful tool in the Linux environment.
-Hardware information and processing allocations could be done by correctly using Python.

 ## 5. Acceptance criteria

 Minimum viable product:

-* Having a command line interface to show the details of the compute resource
+* Having a command line interface tool to show the details of the compute resources, plu-ins, pipelines
-* Plug-in requirement checking for suitable compute resource
+* Requirement checking of a plug-in to determine whether the intended compute environment satisfies the plug-ins needs.
 * Access the plug-ins of environment specs from the backend via the REST API

 ## 6. Release Planning